The Nobel Prize in Physics 2013

 [MGA] Yes and I have a question for you.
 (FE: Yes) Now, when the Standard Model is complete, what is the biggest question ...

 [FE] Sorry, I didn't hear well, what did you say?

 [MGA] Now that the Standard Model is complete (FE: Yes), which in your opinion is the biggest question remaining to be solved in Physics?

 [FE] Well, there are a few big questions, right.
 First the question which is still not solved is whether there is broken supersymmetry which would manifest itself at energies which have not yet been reached.
 This is the critical point for what will happen.
 But of course, there are other problems, some of them might be directly related, some other indirectly or maybe not related, which is the problem of dark matter is probably somehow hopefully related to particle physics.
-The problem of dark energy is a more tricky problem, which, one way or another, leads us to what is, in my opinion, the most and the fundamental problem which is not solved today, despite some progress, which is the problem of quantum cavity, of the quantization of cavities
+The problem of dark energy is a more tricky problem, which, one way or another, leads us to what is, in my opinion, the most and the fundamental problem which is not solved today, despite some progress, which is the problem of quantum gravity, of the quantization of gravity.

 [SN] Do we have some other question?

 [K] Hi, um.
 Congratulations.
 My name is Kounteya and I'm from the Times of India.
 Very interestingly, the press release here starts with the line “Here at last!”
 Professor, how true is that?

 [FE] I'm sorry I didn't hear what you said.